evilbob27/Portfolio-Site/README.md

 This is my first website.
-It is a portfolio and resume site to make me appear as hireable as possible as a webdev or sound designer or similar fields.
-Please wish me luck lol.